How to deploy with Helm* Chart#

 • Ensure that all pods are running and the services are accessible.

-• Access the Video Summary application dashboard and verify that it is functioning as expected.
+• Access the Video Summarization application dashboard and verify that it is functioning as expected.

-• Upload a test video to verify that the ingestion, processing, and summary pipeline works correctly.
+• Upload a test video to verify that the ingestion, processing, and summarization pipeline works correctly.

 • Check that all components (MinIO, PostgreSQL, RabbitMQ, video ingestion, VLM inference, audio analyzer) are functioning properly.